mcidclan/i3d-engine/README.md

 <br/>
 Then declare your entities (components, 3d objects, texts, hardware interfaces)
 <br/>
-to be loaded or initialized inside each sheet.
+to be loaded or initialized for each sheet.
 Once this is done,
 <br/>
-links the events to the declared entities.
+link the events to the declared entities.
 <br/>
 <br/>
 Makefiles are available for linux and mingw32.